-- (1) Purposefully, knowingly, recklessly, or negligently hazing any person. - (2) Involvement in the planning of hazing and/or being present during hazing. - (3) Failing to intervene to prevent or stop hazing if the individual has prior knowledge of a planned hazing activity. - (4) Failing to assist or seek assistance if the individual knows or reasonably should know that another is in danger from effects of hazing. - (5) Knowingly making a false accusation of hazing. - (6) Failing to report any information about suspected Prohibited Conduct if required to do so in Section (E) of this Policy. - (7) Failing to cooperate in an investigation of hazing, as defined as noncompliance with the Conduct Process as outlined in the Code of Student Conduct. - (8) Retaliating against or taking adverse action toward any reporting party and/or person participating in a hazing investigation or disciplinary proceeding.

-(E) Mandatory Reporters
+- (1) Purposefully, knowingly, recklessly, or negligently hazing any person. - (2) Involvement in the planning of hazing and/or being present during hazing. - (3) Failing to intervene to prevent or stop hazing if the individual has knowledge of a planned hazing activity. - (4) Failing to assist or seek assistance if the individual knows or reasonably should know that another is in danger from effects of hazing. - (5) Knowingly making a false accusation of hazing. - (6) Failing to report any information about suspected Prohibited Conduct if required to do so in Section (E) of this Policy. - (7) Failing to cooperate in an investigation of hazing, as defined as noncompliance with the Conduct Process as outlined in the Code of Student Conduct, Policy 3341-2-28. - (8) Retaliating against or taking adverse action toward any reporting party and/or person participating in a hazing investigation or disciplinary proceeding. - (E) Mandatory Reporters and Reporting Requirements - (1) Definition of mandatory reporter; required reporting

 A "mandatory reporter" must immediately report knowledge of hazing as defined in Section (C) of this Policy to the University through any of the five reporting options outlined in Section (F) of this Policy.
 A mandatory reporter who fails to make a timely report may be subject to appropriate discipline.
-Each of the following is considered a "mandatory reporter:"
+Each of the following is considered a "mandatory reporter":

-- (1) Any full or part-time employee of the University (including student employees and graduate assistants), or - (2) Any volunteer acting in an official capacity who advises or coaches student organizations and/or student groups and who have direct contact with students. - (3) Employees who are required by law to protect confidentiality are exempt from this requirement.

-Note: Reports made pursuant to this Policy do not supersede or replace other reporting obligations.
+- (a) Any full- or part-time employee of the University (including student employees and graduate assistants), or - (b) Any volunteer acting in an official capacity who advises or coaches student organizations and/or student groups and who have direct contact with students. - (c) Employees who are required by law to protect confidentiality are exempt from this requirement. - (2) A mandatory reporter's obligation to report is not fulfilled with an anonymous report.
+In addition, reports made pursuant to this Policy do not supersede or replace other reporting obligations.
+For instance, Section 2903.31 of the Ohio Revised Code requires that all University employees and volunteers of any student organization, who are acting in an official and professional capacity, immediately report the knowledge of hazing to a law enforcement agency in the county in which the victim resides or in which the hazing is occurring or has occurred.
+Failure to do so may result in criminal liability.

-(F) Reporting options
+(F) Reporting Options

-Beyond mandatory reporters, BGSU encourages anyone who experiences or has information about hazing (e.g., student, family member, visitor, or other third party) to immediately make a report.
+Beyond mandatory reporters, BGSU encourages anyone who experiences or has information about hazing (e.g., student, family member, visitor, or other third party) to immediately make a report, even if done anonymously.
 Prompt reporting enables law enforcement to collect and preserve evidence and campus officials to gather timely and relevant information to aid in investigations.
 BGSU will act in the best interests of the overall University community, based upon the available information.